lgirdk/boardfarm/boardfarm/docs/BOARD_FARM.md

 Board Farm
 ==========

-A "Board Farm" is simply one or more boards (such as routers) connected to a network so that they are remotely accessable to testers or developers.
+A "Board Farm" is simply one or more boards (such as routers) connected to a network so that they are remotely accessible to testers or developers.

 There are many benefits to building a board farm, including: